 You can also use the Index Status report in Rank Math’s Analytics to identify the pages with the problem.

 To do so, navigate to Rank Math SEO → Analytics in the WordPress dashboard.
 Next, click on the Index Status tab.
 Under this tab, you’ll get your pages’ real data/status and their presence on Google.

 Moreover, you can filter the post’s index status using the drop-down menu.
 When you select a specific status, say “Duplicated, submitted URL not selected as canonical,” you’ll be able to see all posts that share the same index status.

 Once you have the list of pages that are returning this status, you can start to troubleshoot and fix the issue.

-There are two ways to fix the “duplicate, submitted URL not selected as canonical” status:
+These are ways to fix the “duplicate, submitted URL not selected as canonical” status:

 - Redirect all traffic from the non-canonical version of your site to the canonical version.
 This can be done using a 301 redirect.

 - Choose a different canonical URL for the affected pages.